nielsmh/escsitoolbox/README.md

 ## Usage (DOS)

-Make sure your BlueSCSI or ZuluSCSI device is running a firmware version with Toolbox support, and that Toolbox is enabled in your config file:
+Make sure your BlueSCSI or ZuluSCSI device is running a firmware version with Toolbox support.
+For ZuluSCSI youj also need to make sure the Toolbox is enabled in your config file:
 ```
 [SCSI]
 ; ... various other settings here
 EnableToolbox = 1
 ```

 Make sure you have installed an appropriate ASPI driver for DOS in your `config.sys` file.
+The driver to use depends on your SCSI host adapter.
+Note that some driver versions are known to cause problems currently.
+Please report any you discover as bugs.

 Copy the `SCSITB.EXE` file to your computer with the emulated SCSI device installed.
 Ideally, place it in a directory on your PATH, for easy access.